A calf muscle strain is a partial or complete tear of the small fibers of the muscles. The calf muscles are located in the back of your lower leg.

 A calf muscle strain can be caused by:

 Factors that increase your chance of developing a calf muscle strain:

 Symptoms may include:

-Most calf muscle strains can be diagnosed with a physical exam.
-Your doctor may want images of the area if severe damage is suspected.
-Images may be taken with MRI or ultrasound.
+Images may be needed of the area if severe damage is suspected.
+Images may be taken with MRI scan or ultrasound.

 Muscle strains are graded according to their severity:

 Talk with your doctor about the best treatment plan for you.
 Recovery time ranges depending on the grade of your injury.
 Treatment steps may include: